spardoel/Sign-language-recognition/Posts/2022-09-14_Sign_language_interpreter_blog_8.md

 # Developing a sign language interpreter using machine learning Part 8 - Training the model on the new dataset

 So the first model was terrible.
-But the dataset had been reorganized and augmented.
-It was time to try again.
+But that's ok because the dataset had been reorganized and augmented, and it was time to try again.

 ## Modifications to load the new dataset format

 The model training code needed to be modified to accept the new dataset format.
 The original code file named "preprocess_and_save_video_features.py" was updated.
 This new version was creatively names "preprocess_and_save_video_features_2.py".
-The file is available on the "Code files" folder.
+The file is available in the "Code files" folder.

-Ok, so the only thing that changed was the beginning.
-In the previous version, the .json file had all the video details such as the class label and the coordinates of the person in the frame.
+Ok, so the beginning section of the code needed to change.
+In the previous version, the .json file contained all the video details such as the class label and the positional coordinates of the person in the frame.
 In the newly reorganized dataset, the videos were already cropped and the labels corresponded to the name of the folder, so the json file was no longer needed.
-Instead, the videos paths were loaded into a dataframe with the labels being the name of the folder they were in.
+Instead, the video paths were loaded into a dataframe with the name of the folder as the label.
 Here is the code.

 ```
-# augmented10 contains the pre-cropped and pre-sized videos
+# augmented10 contains the pre-cropped and pre-sized videos of 10 words
 DATASET_PATH = "augmented10/"

-# create 2 arrays, one with file ID and the other with gloss
+# create 2 arrays, one with file ID and the other with gloss (i.e., class label)
 video_labels = []
 video_paths = []

 # Check each folder in the dataset.
-Each one corresponds to a class (category)
+Each one corresponds to a gloss (i.e., class label, aka category)
 for category in os.listdir(DATASET_PATH):

     # for each category folder create folder path
     category_path = os.path.join(DATASET_PATH, category)

+    # list the videos in the folder
     samples = os.listdir(category_path)

-    # for each image in the category subset
+    # for each video in the category folder
     for video in samples:

-        # Add the image name to the path and append the image path and label to their respective lists
+        # Add the video name to the path and append the video path and label to their respective lists
         video_paths.append(os.path.join(category_path, video))
         video_labels.append(category)